alvinwan/md2py/README.md

 # Markdown2Python (md2py)

-md2py parses and converts markdown into a usable Python object.
+md2py converts markdown into a Python parse tree.
 This allows you to navigate a markdown file as a document structure.

+See [tex2py](https://github.com/alvinwan/tex2py) for a LaTeX parse tree.

 ## Usage